multnomah-county-it/librelibconnected/README.md

 # Configuration Notes

+## Field Definition Keywords
-When configuring client districts, there a number of keywords that may be used to define the way the software will handle incoming data and derivitive fields:
+When configuring client districts, there a number of keywords that may be used to define the way the software will handle incoming data and derivative fields:
 * `type`: Symphony field type (used to determine data structure needed in JSON)
 * `overlay`: If true, update field when updating existing record
 * `validate`: Field validation rule to apply to incoming data (ingestor will throw error and skip record if validation fails)